 Veterinary Education Center

-Opened in 1993, the facility is currently closed for renovations related to the pre-clinical class expansion project.
-It will continue to house the main lecture halls and both wet and dry learning labs; both the Irving W. Wiswall Learning Laboratory and the Jerry and Darlene Bilinski Learning Laboratory will be outfitted with new finishes, furnishing, and technologies to accommodate 120 students.
+Opened in 1993, the facility houses the main lecture halls and both wet and dry learning labs; both the Irving W. Wiswall Learning Laboratory and the Jerry and Darlene Bilinski Learning Laboratory.

 Veterinary Research Tower

 A three-story building, Schurman Hall houses classrooms, tutorial rooms, the modular resource center, research facilities, and offices.
 The 3,500-square-foot modular resource center is a visual library of self-contained learning stations that feature interactive learning resources.